Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 -

-The process deliberately centres relational safety, tikanga, and mana-enhancing practices so participants can listen and work across difference with care.
+The Future Search process deliberately centres relational safety, tikanga, and mana-enhancing practices so participants can listen and work across difference with care.
+It’s important to us that you’re able to participate as fully and easefully as possible.
+Please share any specific accessibility and inclusion needs with our Project Lead, Lydia, at lydia@co-aotearoa.org.